IndaPlus22/mouanga-chess/README.md

 `make_move(&mut self, pos1: usize, pos2: usize, white: bool)`

-Attempts to move the pieec from pos1 to pos2 if it is a legal move and it is \<the color of the piece at pos1\>'s turn.
+Attempts to move the piece from pos1 to pos2 if it is a legal move and it is \<the color of the piece at pos1\>'s turn.